valikang/swiftBlock/README.md

 # SwiftBlock

-SwiftBlock is a [Blender](https://www.blender.org/) GUI add-on for the OpenFOAM® *blockMesh* utility, which creates hexahedral block structured volume meshes for OpenFOAM simulations.
+SwiftBlock is a [Blender](https://www.blender.org/) GUI add-on for the OpenFOAM® *BlockMesh* utility, which creates hexahedral block structured volume meshes for OpenFOAM simulations.
 Block structure is first modelled as a mesh object in Blender.
 A graph theory based method implemented in the addon identifies the discrete hexahedral